Laparka/Nailject/README.md

 ## 1) Implement Registrations
 First, you need to write a registration class to provide dependencies.

->Note that your code MUST export the registration class.
+>:warning: Note that your code MUST export the registration class.
 >The registration class MUST implement the DependenciesRegistration interface and all registrations must be done in the register-method by calling the ContainerBuilder-instance.
 > Also, don't define dependency-classes within the registration file, since the code-parser can't see any other classes within the registration class file